SettleMint

 dalp login --url https://your-platform.example.com

-Confirm the session before giving the assistant access:
+Confirm the session before giving the assistant access.
+This also verifies the account and organisation are set correctly:

 dalp whoami --format json